Versus the competiton:

 All-disc brakes measure 11.8 inches in front and 11.9 inches in back.
 The front discs are ventilated for better heat dissipation.

-Here's where the Mazda5's compact car origins catch up with it.
-When compared to larger minivans, there's just not a lot of extra space behind the front bucket seats.
+Here’s where the Mazda5’s compact car origins catch up with it.
+When compared to larger front-wheel-drive minivans, there’s just not a lot of extra space behind the front bucket seats.
 The Mazda5 does, however, make efficient use of the space it has.

 The Mazda5’s front seats have aggressively bolstered backrests and are supportive enough to leave you feeling good even after hours at the wheel.
 They’re fairly snug, though, and may not be comfortable for all body types.